gnoiret/PositiveSelectionInterface/README.md

 However, it can be used for a broader range of purposes.
-As long as the data contains a Newick-formatted tree file, a FASTA alignment file and a results file organised in columns (with site numbers as the first one), the Python script used to generate the .XML file used by the interface will work.
+As long as the data contains a Newick-formatted tree file, a FASTA alignment file and a results file organised in columns (with site numbers as the first one), the Python script used to generate the XML file used by the interface will work.

 # Usage